View Carolyn Davis's Obituary on www.paris-express.com/ and share memories

 Visitation will be 5-7 p.m.
 Thursday at Roller Funeral Home in Paris.

-Pallbearers will be John Paul Wells, Bently Allen, Billy Jim Warren, Gene Davis, Ron Trusty and Ed Williams.
+Pallbearers will be John Paul Wells, Bently Allen, Mike Core, Gene Davis, Ron Trusty and Ed Williams.

 Honorary pallbearers are members of First Baptist Church choir.